The Importance of Sleep and How to Make it Count!

 Memory: Although scientists are still learning more about the role of sleep, studies to this point indicate that one of the primary roles of sleep is to process the events of the day in to different areas of the brain.
 Without proper sleep, this processing will not be able to complete itself properly, leading to experiences and events from the previous day not being ‘stored’ properly in your brain.
 As a result, you will not retain as much information, and this information may be lost permanently.
 The more information you absorb (i.e., learning a new task, or studying for school), the more important it is to sleep to retain that information.

 Sleep and Stress: Our bodies are incredibly adaptive, and sleep is a perfect example.
 During waking hours, stress hormones act to make us alert when we need to, and drive that motivation we often need to see a task through to completion.
-Stress, on its own, is not a bad thing – in fact it enhances our performance.
+Stress, on its own, is not a bad thing – in fact, it enhances our performance.
 Sleeping actually removes the stress hormones from your brain and body, helping you reset yourself so that you can ably tackle the future challenges you face.
 Without enough sleep, however, stress hormones can build up, denying your body the ability to return to a properly rested state.
-Over time, the effects can be disastrous and lead to a viscous cycle of stress and sleep deprivation.
-Sleep is one of the best methods available to take control over your stressful life!
+Over time, the effects can be disastrous and lead to a vicious cycle of stress and sleep deprivation.
+Sleep is one of the best methods available to take control of your stressful life!

 Sleep and Depression: Following the above point about stress, it is little wonder that not getting enough sleep over a long period of time raises the risk of depression.
 In addition to the buildup of stress hormones, lack of proper sleep leads to an improper balance of dopamine and serotonin, two chemicals key to feeling well.
 Lack of sleep prevents these brain chemicals from executing their roles properly and in the right quantities, leaving you feeling sad and depressed.
 The more nights you go without allowing your brain to execute this vital role, the worse that you will feel.
 Although there are several reasons that one might feel ‘depressed,’ lack of sleep is among the top preventable reasons.